 Shading primarily deals with the luma adjustments of the signal, but it is also important to ensure the color fidelity of the image.
 Typically the aim is to reproduce the image on a monitor or television set as closely as possible to the original scene.
 To achieve this, an accurate test chart is required that produces a reference pattern.
 The camera converts this light image via, the CCD (Charged Coupled Device), to digital voltage levels.
-The camera then converts the signal to the HD-SDI output.
-This signal can then be measured using the Tektronix WFM8300, WFM7120, WFM5200/5000 to quantify the characteristics of the signal.
+The camera then converts the signal to the

 Figure 8b.
-Combi ChromaDuMonde (Front-lit)
+Combi ChromaDuMonde (Front-lit).